 Harry tries to gather support around a controversial sponsorship in order to bolster his career.
 When Don ditches work for a day, trouble brews on the set of a commercial.
 Later, Betty joins her husband when he attempts to placate his clients with an amicable dinner.
-Written by

 Did You Know?

 The French "arthouse" film that Don watches in this episode has not been definitively identified.
 According to series creator Matthew Weiner, "It's a very rare French film.
 A film by a famous director.
 I won't tell you the name.
 I won't say the title.
 I'll never tell.
 Because I don't have the rights to it."
 The best clue to the film's identity is the poem we hear recited during the excerpt shown: "Ballade des Dames du Temps Jadis" ("Ballad of the Ladies of Times Past"), written by medieval French poet Francois Villon.
 See more

 When Betty talks to Jimmy Barrett at the dinner conversation about her horse riding, she mentions that she doesn't do dressage but rather jumping.
 At some previous scene at the tables where we can see her in the saddle, the saddle type and the stirrup length both are clearly for dressage, not for jumping.
 See more

 Performed by Jack Jones